mrhteriyaki/magiqtouch-modbus-esp32/README.md

   (Temp reporting issue seems to occur in official module too, incorrectly reports temperature on app when using Fan mode).
 - Has only been tested with controller version R719.
 - WiFi controller status does not reflect ESP WiFi state.
+- This project does not support the RF 'Wireless' Magiqtouch Controller as they do not support the official WiFi module.